w3c/w3c-website-redesign-documentation/_docs/2020-06-15-cms-strategy-and-requirements.md

 categories: [Planning]
 description: "An overview of what W3C need from a new CMS."
 author: Simon R Jones
+thumbnail: "/assets/images/img-content-management.png"
+thumbnail_alt: "Sketch of a person pulling a rake across the ground, which is creating lines of text on a wireframe below an image placeholder."
 ---
 {: .no_toc }